tiramisutes/qPCR-Pipeline/README.md

 - C: Width of output pdf file
 - D: Height of output pdf file
 - E: Whether plot a scientific journals figure using the ggsci packages (yes or no)
+- F：The sample name used as reference level in ANOVA analysis

 Running on the example data:
 ```